-The AE1 and the AE2 Submarines - Australia’s first submarines
+HMAS AE1 and HMAS AE2: Australia’s first submarines

-Australia’s first submarines, the AE1 and the AE2, were launched in 1913 and were manned by composite Australian and British crews.
+Australia’s first submarines, HMAS AE1 and HMAS AE2, were launched in England in 1913 and manned by composite Australian and British crews.

-The AE2, commanded by Lieutenant Commander H. S. Stoker, achieved fame for its operations in the Dardanelles.
-The AE2 was ordered to sail through the Dardanelles and disrupt Turkish shipping in the Sea of Marmora.
-No other submarine had yet managed to breach the Turkish defences but, in the early hours of 25 April 1915, the AE2 got past minefields and land-based guns.
-After torpedoing a Turkish destroyer it reached the Sea of Marmora.
-The AE2 remained at large for five more days before sustaining irreparable damage while under heavy fire.
-Stoker was forced to sink the submarine and surrender.
-He and his crew spent the rest of the war in Turkish captivity.
-Stoker was awarded the Distinguished Service Order after the war.
+Commanded by Lieutenant Commander Henry Stoker, AE2 was ordered to sail through the Dardanelles and “run amok” in the Sea of Marmara.
+No other submarine had managed to breach the heavily mined and defended channel, but in the early hours of 25 April 1915 AE2 got safely through.
+After engaging a Turkish torpedo boat, it reached the Sea of Marmara and remained at large for five more days before sustaining irreparable damage from Ottoman troops.

-The wreck of the AE2 was located in June 1998.
-The AE1 has never been found.
+The wreck of the AE2 was located off Kara Burnu Point in June 1998.